 But overall, equity capital markets in Asia have been "very receptive in terms of issuance ... there have been a bunch of very important IPOs, as well as large block deals", Khullar noted, referring to recent equity sales worth billions.

 Companies and investors have this year sold equity worth $141.6 billion in Asia-Pacific firms, up 22 percent year-on-year and the highest since the first half of 2015, Thomson Reuters ECM data shows.

 Among recent big deals was the May $4.3 billion float of Foxconn Industrial Internet - China's biggest onshore IPO in nearly three years - and the $1.2 billion listing of Mercari, a rare Japanese unicorn.

 Shares of the flea market app operator jumped more than 70 percent on debut.

 Bankers are, for now, keeping their eyes peeled for the planned coming-out parties for a series of big-name Chinese unicorns, or startups with a valuation above $1 billion.

+Smartphone giant Xiaomi could raise up to $6.1 billion when it prices on Friday.
 Other pending deals are floats worth about $4 billion apiece from Tencent Music, China's largest music-streaming service, and Meituan Dianping, an online food delivery-to-ticketing services platform.